With some regret, I will no longer be maintaining the cwRuntime code.

 It is heavily interface based, offering ARC based memory management features and flexible implementation abstraction, with the goal of forming a source bridge for developers familiar with the two supported compilers.

-Currently, the library does depend on some small parts of the Delphi or FreePascal runtime libraries, most noteabily the sysutils and classes units, however, it is my intention to remove the dependency entirely.
 The library was migrated from my personal code collection to become open source under the three clause BSD license.

 Delphi XE7, XE8, Berlin (10.1), Tokyo (10.2), Rio (10.3) and Sydney (10.4)

 Windows ( x86, x86_64 )

 Support for Apple devices is currently considered experimental, it should work, but there is no CI integration for testing – TBD –

 The library is comprised of the following sub-libraries…